synkyria/synkyria.github.io/how-to-read/index.md

 Synkyria asks a different question:

-> **Can a system remain viable under finite resources, load, and time?**
+**Can a field remain viable under finite resources, load, and time?**

+Across therapy, organisations, ecosystems, and technical systems, Synkyria treats each as a *field*: a finite structure that must hold under load, hazard, and time.

-This shift—from equilibrium to **finite-horizon viability**—is the core idea.
+This shift—from equilibrium to **finite-horizon viability**— is the core idea of Synkyria.

 ---